 Karl Allmenröder dissertation

 There was a dense fog over West Sweden the night before October 20, 1944.
 Twenty minutes after midnight, five American courier airplanes passed the sea Anten, north of Alingsås.
-The radio officer on board of one of the very secret airplanes, Donald Johnston, had celebrated his 23rd birthday and was probably congratulated by his five crew members.
-The six American aviators had only seconds left to live.
+The radio officer on board of one of the very secret airplanes, Donald Johnston, had his 23rd birthday and was probably congratulated by his five crew members.
+The six American airmen had only seconds left to live.
 The rebuilt bomb plane crashed at the Anten chapel and exploded.

 All on board, except Sergeant Oakley Ragland, died immediately.
 When men from the National Home Guard in Älvängen, Kilanda and Alingsås came to the site he was still alive.
 But the 2nd radio operator on board the mysterious courier airplane could never tell what had happened.
-He never regained consciousness and died soon after of his terrible wounds.
+He never regained consciousness and died soon of his terrible wounds.

 Today there is still mysteriousness over the disaster.
 Some questions have answers.
 What were, for example, five American bomb planes doing in Sweden during the war?
 The concealed truth is that they were included in a classified war operation that was named "Project Sonnie".
 The operation was so secret and sensitive that after the accident it was claimed in the USA that the plane crashed during a commission in Indo-China.

 "Project Sonnie" started in the beginning of 1944 with the purpose to fly out Norwegian members of the Resistance, that had managed to get to Sweden, from Sweden to England in order to train them in the fight against the German occupation of Norway, and also fly out American aircrews that for different reasons had landed in our country.